AKSW/shaclgen/readme.md

 # shapegen

-this command line tool will generate a basic shape graph based on the classes and properties present in a data graph
+shapegen is a command line tool will generate a basic shacl graph based on the classes and properties present in a data graph